Georgia Eviction Process

 Landlords should always keep the original signed notice and declaration of service as proof of proper service if the case proceeds to court.

-In Georgia, if a tenant is late on paying rent (full or partial), the landlord can serve them a Notice To Quit for Nonpayment of Rent.
+In Georgia, if a tenant is late on paying any portion of the rent, or any utility or other fee that is established in the rental agreement, the landlord can serve them a 3 Day Notice To Quit for Nonpayment of Rent.
 Georgia law does not require a landlord to give a tenant more time to pay a past due balance.
+The tenant must pay the balance due, or move out within three (3) business days.

 60-Day Notice To Vacate